BND Hamburger Icon

 graphic of a person holding a video camera

-Many companies, influencers, and potential YouTube celebrities want to take their videos to the next level but don’t have the skills or equipment to produce high-quality videos.
+Many companies, influencers and potential YouTube celebrities want to take their videos to the next level but don’t have the skills or equipment to produce high-quality videos.
 If you have experience as a video producer, a solid portfolio, and the desire to help individuals and businesses create stunning videos, becoming a freelance producer is an excellent career move.

 author image

-Sean Peek, Business Ownership Insider and Senior Analyst
+Written By: Sean PeekBusiness Ownership Insider and Senior Analyst

 Sean Peek is the co-founder of a self-funded small business that employs more than a dozen team members.
 His years of hands-on entrepreneurial experience in bootstrapping, operations management, process automation and leadership have strengthened his knowledge of the B2B world and the most pressing issues facing business owners today.
 Peek uses his expertise to guide fellow small business owners and aspiring entrepreneurs in the areas of marketing, finance and software technology.
-Peek excels at developing customer bases and fostering long-term client relationships, using lean principles to drive efficiency and cost-saving, and identifying growth areas.
+At Business News Daily, Peek primarily covers a range of business tech, such as email marketing platforms, document management programs, payroll services and project management software.
+Peek also excels at developing customer bases and fostering long-term client relationships, using lean principles to drive efficiency and cost-saving, and identifying growth areas.
 He has demonstrated his business savvy through collaborations with Forbes, Inc., Entrepreneur and the U.S. Chamber of Commerce.

 Back to top